chengdol/InfraTree/vagrant-ansible/README.md

 ```

 3. Make Vagrantfile and corresponding ansible inventory file

-The `make.sh` is designed idempotent, the output files it generated will override previous ones.
+The `make.sh` is designed as idempotent, the output files it generated will override previous ones.
 ```bash
 # default only create 1 VM
 # please see make usage